Resources for HPP Partners

 The Situation Status Report (SitRep) a tool to efficiently communicate your facility’s status, during disasters, to the Tehama County MHOAC Program.
 Please complete and email or fax the form to the MHOAC once the decision has been made to activate your Emergency Operations Plan or Command Center (HCC/ICP).

-The Resource Request form is a tool to efficiently communicate your facility’s status, during disasters, to the Tehama County MHOAC Program.
-Please complete and email or fax the form to the MHOAC once the decision has been made to activate your Emergency Operations Plan or Command Center (HCC/ICP).
+The Resource Request form is a tool to efficiently communicate your facility’s unmet resource needs, during disasters, to the Tehama County MHOAC Program.
+Please complete and email or fax this form to the MHOAC once you have exhausted or expect to exhaust resources.
+This form should always be accompanied by a SitRep that communicates your facility’s status

 NOTE: If you have any questions, or need assistance completing either form, please contact the Tehama County Public Health Department.